How to Become a DoorDash Driver

 DoorDash doesn’t even require that you have a particular kind of vehicle.
 It’s dependent on your local laws.
 You could drive a car, or a scooter, or a bicycle.
 In some cities, if you’re fast on your feet, you can even walk.

 DoorDash is a great option for people who don’t have a nice car because they don’t have any cosmetic requirements.
-As long as your car operates and you have all the necessary documents (valid driver’s license, clean record, etc.), you’re good to go.
+As long as your car operates and you have all the necessary documents (valid driver’s license, insurance, etc.), you’re good to go.

 So, if you wanted to drive for Uber or Lyft but can’t meet their vehicle standards, DoorDash could be a great option for you.